Skip to main content

 Many labs require different design setups, and it's a tall order to cater to all situations.

-• For power users, experienced Unity developers, or researchers with subjective test design, a range of flexible features would provide a more comprehensive tool.
+• For experienced developers, or researchers with subjective test design, a range of flexible features would provide a more comprehensive tool.

 QExE Architecture

-Using a Controller-Agent-based setup, we can separate out "test control" aspects from "virtual platform" aspects.
+Using a Controller-Agent architecture, we can separate out "test control" aspects from "virtual platform" aspects.

 For example, if you have a VR system that already has UI's and interaction mechanics but require a means to automate and collect data, you can use the Controller.
 Likewise, the reverse if true if your lab uses Matlab or Python to automate tests but require a VR system with user interfaces for subjects, you can just take the Unity Agent.
 In these examples, the only additional programming required is to implement the expected communication messages between programs.